mjrdnk/captioner/README.md

 # captioner

-Captioner, creates dynamic captions based on speech recognition.
+Creates dynamic captions based on speech recognition.

+## dependencies
+- node.js
+- npm
+- p5.Speech

 # requirements

-You should have Chrome, Node.js, and NPM installed.
-Aswell as a microphone available for detection.
-This is not a local execution.
-This is handled with speech recognition on the cloud, via the p5.speech.js library.
-You must install this as a dependancy for a new p5.SpeechRec().
+A microphone is needed and you also require an internet connection as this is a cloud based process.

 # execution
 A call to recognizer.js from the index instantiates, a p5.Speech API interaction.

 ```js
 function setup() {
     noCanvas();